 How long must I keep my continuing education documentation?

 What if I obtain my HSPP endorsement in the middle of a licensure year?

-The continuing education requirements are based on your licensure not your HSPP endorsement date.
+The continuing education requirements are based upon your licensure not your HSPP endorsement date.
 If your licensure was granted during the first year of a licensure cycle, then you are required to complete 40 hours during the two year cycle.
 If your licensure is granted during the second year of a licensure cycle, then you are required to complete 20 hours of continuing education during the cycle.

 back to top